Golden Spoke Ride

 How do I get my free transit pass?

 If you need your transit pass to get to the start of ride, make sure to add the transit pass at the registration checkout.
-We will be able to mail passes up to May 2.
-You can also pick up your pass the two days before the ride (more details will be available upon registration).
-Transit passes will also be available for pick up at the end of ride event.
+We will be able to mail passes up to May 8.
+Transit passes will also be available for pick up at check in and the end of ride event.

 How can I volunteer?